michaelkeeling/saturn2016-containers-workshop/position-papers/George Fairbanks - An IT Developer's Perspective on Containers.md

 ## Software teams choose their hardware becomes homogenous datacenters

-TODO Trend: software chooses its hardware → software adapts to homogenous hardware.

 In the old days, you bought hardware that was suited to the task of running your software.
 Thought went into choosing the right mix of processing speed, memory, storage, and database tech.
 Datacenters were heterogenous.
 Worse, since your hardware was not commodity, you had to order it before you had finished (or even started) writing the software.
 Sometimes a higher priority project would steal your hardware order before you even received it, delaying your launch.

 But then there was an inversion of primacy and the ability to scale datacenters efficiently became the most important consideration.
 The hardware was homogenized.
 In a reversal, software developers had to figure out how to design software that ran on the available hardware.